FoxxMD/laravel-elasticbeanstalk-queue-worker/README.md

 * If it is found
   * And there is no `init.d` script
     * Supervisor is installed using pip and the custom `supervisord` init script in this project is copied to `/etc/init.d`
-    * The generated configuration is copied over the default one at `/etc/supervisord.conf`
+    * Configuration is parsed
     * Supervisor is started
     * Supervisor is set to start at boot
   * And there is an `init.d` script
     * Supervisor is stopped
-    * The generated configuration is copied over the old one at `/etc/supervisord.conf`
+    * Configuration is parsed
     * Laravel artisan is used to restart the queue to refresh the daemon
     * Supervisor is restarted with the new configuration